ruby-amqp/amqp/README.md

 This library is developed and tested primarily with [RabbitMQ](http://rabbitmq.com), although it should be compatible with any server implementing the [AMQP 0.9.1 spec](http://bit.ly/hw2ELX).
 For AMQP 0.8 brokers, use amqp gem version 0.7.x.

-### Why isn't Ruby 1.8.7.-p249 supported? ###
+### Why isn't Ruby 1.8.7.-p249 supported?
+Will it be supported in the future? ###

-Because there is absolutely no way we can both make code like the following (pseudo-synchronous) work
+In order to make code like the following (pseudo-synchronous) work

     conn = AMQP.connect
     ch   = AMQP::Channel.new(conn)